Commercial Real Estate

 Free from market fluctuationsIncome from traditional investment options tends to become positive or negative depending on fluctuations in the financial markets.
 However, because it is unrelated to fluctuations in the stock or bond markets, investing in commercial real estate is unaffected by the performance of any other source of capital.Selection of propertyResearch and market knowledge are necessary to choose the ideal property and location.
 Because of this, investing in commercial real estate may be very challenging for an individual investor who lacks other resources and market expertise.

 Tangible AssetReal estate is considered a more physical and tangible asset because you can see it and touch it.
 A property’s size, location, condition, appearance, and many other aspects that could be important to its profitability can all be learned more about by visiting it with an investor.
-Whereas, stocks, bonds, mutual funds, etc. may not look appealing to such investors, because you can’t see them.Not Easy to Sell or Find a TenantA commercial property may pose a problem of non-availability of a good buyer or a tenant.
+Whereas, stocks, bonds, mutual funds, etc., may not look appealing to such investors because you can’t see them.Not Easy to Sell or Find a TenantA commercial property may pose a problem of non-availability of a good buyer or a tenant.
 Selling may take a longer time. considering the size of the commercial property.

-Tax BenefitsAn investment in CRE can very well have its share of tax benefits by reducing or eliminating some capital gains.
+Tax BenefitsCRE investing can have its share of tax benefits by reducing or eliminating some capital gains.
 For tax purposes, a depreciation in the value of buildings over time can help reduce the yearly taxable income.
 An investor is depreciating his property for tax purposes while appreciating the same for investment.
-Thus making it a unique feature of investment in CRE.No Tax BenefitsThere are no tax benefits on the commercial investment properties based on a loan as against a home loan thereby increasing the overall cost of borrowing.
+Thus making it a unique feature of CRE investing.No Tax BenefitsThere are no tax benefits on commercial investment properties based on a loan as against a home loan thereby increasing the overall cost of borrowing.

 Commercial Vs Residential Property: Which is Better to Invest?